rootstrap/blog/content/Registration and Authentication in your Django app with dj-rest-auth part 2 - Bruno Michetti.md

 ### Customize variables used in the templates

 Let's think about this example: What if you want to modify the URL sent by default in the reset password email template?
 Well, Django allows you to define variables to be used in the templates by creating your own template tags.
-First thing you need to do, is to define the custom value desired for the URL in your settings:
+The first thing you need to do is define the custom value desired for the URL in your settings:

 ```python
 # Your settings file